YQqiang/Nunchakus/Pods/SideMenu/README.md

 /// Prevents the same view controller (or a view controller of the same class) from being pushed more than once.
 Defaults to true. open static var menuAllowPushOfSameClassTwice = true

-/// Pops to any view controller already in the navigation stack instead of the view controller being pushed if they share the same class.
-Defaults to false. open static var menuAllowPopIfPossible = false

 /// Width of the menu when presented on screen, showing the existing view controller in the remaining space.
 Default is 75% of the screen width. open static var menuWidth: CGFloat = max(round(min((appScreenRect.width), (appScreenRect.height)) * 0.75), 240)